microsoft/vscode-docs/docs/runtimes/nodejs.md

 Let's finish up this walkthrough by deploying our application to the cloud.
 While it is possible to deploy directly to a web site, it is not a best practice.
 Instead, we will set up continuous deployment from a GitHub repository to an Azure App Service website (Azure's Platform as a Service offering).
 With this setup, you can use version control to roll back changes, configure different branches to deploy to different development "slots" (e.g. development or production) and more.

-If this sounds complicated, don't worrry, it isn't :).
+If this sounds complicated, don't worry, it isn't :).

-> If you do't have an Azure subscription, [sign up today](https://azure.microsoft.com/en-us/free/) for a free 30 day account with $200 in Azure Credits to try out any combination of Azure services.
+> If you don't have an Azure subscription, [sign up today](https://azure.microsoft.com/en-us/free/) for a free 30 day account with $200 in Azure Credits to try out any combination of Azure services.

-The first thing we'll need to do is get our source code into a GitHub repostory.
+The first thing we'll need to do is get our source code into a GitHub repository.
 Browse to your GitHub account and [create a new public repository](https://github.com/new).

 ![Create a new GitHub repository](images/nodejs/newgithubrepo.png)